minio/minio-go/docs/API.md

 |`ssl`   | _bool_  | If 'true' API requests will be secure (HTTPS), and insecure (HTTP) otherwise  |

 ### NewWithRegion(endpoint, accessKeyID, secretAccessKey string, ssl bool, region string) (*Client, error)
 Initializes minio client, with region configured.
 Unlike New(), NewWithRegion avoids bucket-location lookup operations and it is slightly faster.
-Use this function when if your application deals with single region.
+Use this function when your application deals with a single region.

 __Parameters__